Classes & curriculum details

 RN job outlook

 Due to demographic changes in the coming years, the demand for registered nurses is projected to increase.
-The Bureau of Labor Statistics projects a 15% increase in employment from 2016 to 2026, meaning you’ve got a great opportunity to enter a growing field.
+The Bureau of Labor Statistics projects a 9% increase in employment from 2020-2030, meaning you’ve got a great opportunity to enter a growing field.*

 Frequently Asked Questions